Note: The Sleep Medicine Fellowship training program has filled all positions for the 2015-2016 academic year.

 The program has a comprehensive curriculum.
 The fellowship in sleep medicine addresses the full range of issues in clinical sleep research and clinical practice.
 The impact of normal sleep and the influence of disordered sleep on health and well-being are emphasized.
 Additionally, the fellowship focuses on the importance of sleep disorders and their treatment on overall health and functioning.
 The roles of the sleep specialist in primary, secondary and tertiary prevention and the collaboration with other health professionals are stressed.
 Sleep medicine is truly multidisciplinary and our program reflects that fact; content material and faculty from a broad array of specialties is incorporated into the curriculum, including internal medicine, pediatrics, pulmonary medicine, cardiology, hematology, psychology, psychiatry, neurology, neonatology, neurosurgery, otolaryngology, craniofacial surgery, plastic and reconstructive surgery, and dentistry.

-The Sleep Medicine Fellowship training program provides training in four sites including Michael E. DeBakey Veterans Affairs Medical Center (MEDVAMC), Ben Taub Hospital/BCM Sleep Disorders Center, and Texas Children's Hospital (TCH).
+The Sleep Medicine Fellowship training program provides training in four of our affiliates including Michael E. DeBakey Veterans Affairs Medical Center, Ben Taub Hospital/BCM Sleep Disorders Center, and Texas Children's Hospital.